-I'm a play-by-play broadcaster and sideline reporter who currently works in a number of different roles in the broadcast industry.
-I am a freelance play-by-play/sideline reporter for Boston College, Northeastern, Holy Cross, UMass Lowell and several other New England schools.
+I'm a play-by-play broadcaster, a pregame/postgame host for Red Sox radio broadcasts on WEEI, and a sideline reporter who currently works in a number of different roles in the broadcast industry.

-Prior to 2020, I worked for the Chicago White Sox organization and was the lead play-by-play broadcaster for the Winston-Salem Dash, the team's Class A-Advanced affiliate.
+Prior to moving back to the Northeast, I began my broadcasting career in Winston-Salem, N.C., holding down several broadcast roles.
+I was the lead play-by-play broadcaster for the Winston-Salem Dash, the White Sox Class A-Advanced affiliate.
 In 2019, I was voted upon by my peers as the Carolina League Broadcaster of the Year.

-On top of my work in Minor League Baseball, I served as Notre Dame football's studio host for their radio broadcasts.
+On top of my work in Minor League Baseball, I worked at Learfield's headquarters in Winston-Salem, serving as Notre Dame football's studio host for their radio broadcasts.
 In my role with the Irish, I anchor the entire pregame, halftime and postgame show across 50+ affiliates nationwide, which is the biggest affiliate range for any college football program in the country.

 As a studio host for Learfield, I was also fortunate enough to be a part of two National Championship broadcasts.
 I studio hosted for Villanova basketball during the 2015-2016 season and provided on-air coverage for the team's historic NCAA championship game victory over UNC.
 In 2017, I served as a host for Gonzaga during the club's run to their first NCAA tournament title game.
 I graduated from Boston University in May 2015 with a degree in Journalism from the College of Communications.